Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 It’s Not the Big That Eats the Small…It’s the Fast That Eats the Slow

-Post-Covid, old-school brokerages that rely entirely on an agents’ “shoe leather marketing methods” such as door-knocking and calling FSBOs are “fading” fast as many are ripe for assimiliation”
+Post-Covid, old-school brokerages relying entirely on an agent’s ‘shoe leather marketing methods’ such as door-knocking and calling FSBOs are ‘fading’ fast as many are ripe for assimilation.”

-Brokerages which encourage video, with mentoring, and social media, will lead to higher earnings and a larger agent profile in their chosen community
+Brokerages encouraging videomentoring, and social media will increase earnings and a larger agent profile in their chosen community.

 First Zillow, Now OpenDoor?
 Is iBuying Doomed?